Homeschooling in Mississippi

 Homeschool Field Trips in Mississippi

-Although Mississippi doesn’t require homeschoolers to partake in regular standardized testing, many parents still use normed assessments as a way of tracking their child’s progress year to year.
-While some parents use standardized tests as a benchmark system, others use them to identify any potential gaps in their curriculum or their child’s retention of it.
-Time4Learning’s standards-based curriculum builds the skills that students are tested on normed tests.
+Many parents use standardized tests as a benchmark system, others use them to identify any potential gaps in their curriculum or their child’s retention of it.
+Time4Learning’s standards based curriculum builds the skills that students are tested on normed tests.
+Learn more in our Mississippi test prep page.

 Why Time4Learning is the Leading Homeschool Curriculum in Mississippi